labgrid-project/labgrid/doc/development.rst

     from labgrid.factory import target_factory
     from labgrid.driver.common import Resource

-Next we add our own resource with the :code:`Resource` common class and register it with the target_factory.
+Next we add our own resource with the :code:`Resource` parent class and register it with the :any:`target_factory`.

 ::